 Implications for the freelance economy.
 In terms of providing a physical location to support a sense of community for freelancers, there has been an explosion in the number of shared office locations: from 14 in 2007 to 11,100 in 2017, and 26,000 projected for 2020.
 A true innovator in this space is WeWork.
 Their model is elegant and simple.
 They create spaces for freelancers and small businesses for face-to-face collaboration.
 They understand the importance of community and its impact on inspiration, innovation, and productivity.
 Their tag line is “We humanize work,” and they cite creating and nurturing community as their catalyst.
 WeWork currently has a $20B market cap and has been recognized as one of the start-up disruptors to watch.

-We also believe that our Community impacts the Communities with whom we intersect.
-For example, we have just introduced a program with a leading Business School that connects our Community of Experts to their students to deliver free consulting to start-ups and small businesses.
+We also believe that our community impacts the communities with whom we intersect.
+For example, we have just introduced a program with a leading Business School that connects our community of Experts to their students to deliver free consulting to start-ups and small businesses.
 Our Experts are lining up to participate in the program and are excited by the opportunity to collaborate within our Community, with the University Community, and with the Start-Up Community.

 There is no denying that we need to develop a new way of working.
-We need to build a new social context that supports the realities of the new economy.
+We need to build a new social context that supports the realities of the freelance lifestyle and economy.
 Doing so will bring greater meaning to work and value to the individual, economy, and society.
 Talent communities can help freelancers succeed in this new normal and continue to do the work they are passionate about.
 And this power of community will help address the loneliness epidemic.

 Need help getting started?
 Read more about Talent Communities and other Talent Innovation strategies here, or contact me.
 Let’s discuss how we can put the power of community to work for you, whether you are an employer or a member of the contingent workforce.